What Are The Penalties Imposed On A Drug Offense Conviction?

 Possession of meth can be prosecuted as a felony or a misdemeanor.
 If convicted of a misdemeanor, you face up to one year in jail and $1,000 fine.
 A felony conviction for possession of meth can result from sixteen months to three years in prison and a $10,000 fine.
 Some drugs are seen as more of a danger to the community than others so the punishment is much harsher for possessing them.

-Are There Mandatory Minimum Drug Sentences In California?
+Mandatory Minimum Drug Sentences in California

 In California, there are no mandatory drug sentences like there are in Federal Law.
 However, each violation of Health & Safety Code or Penal Code section that has to do with drug possession also has a guideline for it.
 This is what we call a low term, mid-term, or a high term that goes with every felony.
 Usually, the low term is sixteen months, mid-term is two years and the high term is four years.